zad-aramsis/apis_endpoints/README.md

 - Multiple locations may be returned if the employee has multiple valid location assignments for the date
-- The date must fall within the `date_from` and `date_to` (or be open-ended) range of the location assignment
+- The date must fall within the `date_from` and `date_to` (or be open-ended) range of the location assignment and must be GEO
 - If `location_geo_enabled` is false, latitude, longitude, and range fields will be empty strings
 - The `range` value is in meters and defines the geofence radius